AxisCommunications/acap-documentation/source/introduction.md

 #### Support ####

 ACAP Computer Vision SDK is supported by ARTPEC-7 based products with a DLPU.
-See more information in the section about [compatibility](devices.md).
+See more information in the section about [compatibility](devices).

 ## ACAP examples

-There are several ACAP code examples and tutorials are available under an open-source license for both the ACAP Native SDK and ACAP Computer Vision SDK.
+There are several ACAP code examples and tutorials available with an open-source license for both the ACAP Native SDK and ACAP Computer Vision SDK.
 Each example has a well-defined README file and example structure which will help you execute the examples on an Axis camera.
 The README file structure is comprised of:

 * example description